Marvell Technology Earnings Call Transcripts

 -

-The meeting covered director elections, executive compensation, and auditor ratification, all of which passed by majority vote.
-No stockholder questions were received, and final results will be filed with the SEC.
-Forward-looking risks and non-GAAP measures were noted.
+The meeting covered director elections, executive compensation, and auditor ratification, with all proposals approved by majority vote.
+No stockholder questions were received, and final results will be reported in an SEC filing.

 -